innerfunction/Q-android/README.md

 * Defered.ErrorCallback

 ## Use cases
-Promises became utils when using in conjunction with function which return Promises.
-This way it's easier to control process and is cleaner to calls to async methods.
-Examples in git.
+Promises became utils when using in conjunction with function which return promises to control async process and write cleaner calls to async methods.

+Async callbacks

+Examples in git:

 ## Notes
 Documentation includes the following: